 Safety is always an important piece to consider when selecting the right company for your restoration.
 But this concern becomes even more crucial in the fall and winter months when environmental elements like wind, rain, snow, and reduced daylight hours can make working conditions more difficult.

 Safe restoration practices not only help protect the physical wellbeing of restoration teams, but they also reduce the cost increases and delays associated with work accidents.
-And while accident reports from national safety organization databases like OSHA are a good place to start in terms of evaluating whether your restoration company emphasizes safety, such records only paint a part of the safety picture.
+And while accident reports from national safety organization databases like OSHA or the national roofing contractors association are a good place to start in terms of evaluating whether your restoration company emphasizes safety, such records only paint a part of the safety picture.

 To help you get the full picture, let’s look at what you should consider when selecting the right company for your restoration.

 Request a copy of their certificate of insurance